 From sea-level at Saranda, east to the mountains, and then up, up into the clouds the narrow road snakes along, past farms and old buildings, Albanians whipping past you all the while, until you’re over the summit and heading back toward the earth instead of away from it.
 Steadily, the windy trail descends from above the clouds to below them at last, where the windy mountain road meets the highway to Gjirokastër, along the valley floor.

 Road signs along the valley are in both Greek and Albanian, informing drivers of what villages they’re passing by on their ways to wherever.
 Mountain villages that have seen men and women come and go since before forever.

-Heading to Gjirokastër, turn left off the highway where the Google Maps robot-lady tells you to, mispronouncing the street name so badly that even though you don’t speak much Albanian at all, you just know she said it as wrong as it was possible to.
-Laugh hysterically.
-Keep following her direction though, those lanes that appear way too narrow to lead a vehicle anywhere, in fact, do.
+Heading north to Gjirokastër, you’ll eventually turn left off the highway, where the Google Maps robot-lady tells you to, mispronouncing the street name so badly that even though you don’t speak much Albanian at all, you just know she said it as wrong as it was possible to.
+Hysterical laughter ensues.
+Keep following her direction, though, those lanes that appear way too narrow to lead a vehicle anywhere, in fact, do.

 Our host met us at Restaurant Sofra, right beside where we parked and remained parked for nearly a week, with a jammed window stuck open the entire duration, and no sign of a curious attempt to get in the vehicle, or even reach in to permanently and anonymously borrow anything.

-A man came to the apartment to pick up our laundry, took it away and returned it the following evening, perfectly folded and smelling nice, for a price so fair I felt guilty about it.
+A man came to the apartment to pick up our laundry the next morning, took it away, and returned it the following evening, perfectly folded and smelling nice, for a price so fair I felt guilty about it.
 Sort of.
 I hope the generous gratuity illustrated our appreciation.

 I believe I’ve mentioned elsewhere that I love Albania, and I’ll say it again as many times as I feel the need to.
 I love Albania.